thejmazz/igemwiki2014/README.md

 ### Content ###
-If you want to edit page content, make an account on github and send the me email you used to make an account.
+If you want to edit page content, make an account on github and send the me your username and email associated with that account.
 Then I can add you as a colloborator to this repo and also add you to the heroku repo, where you can see changes live. <br>
 Pages that still need content:
 * Home
 * Team